Susan Cox Powell remains missing. A judge declared her dead under Utah law on Dec. 6, 2014, five years from the date she was last seen alive.

 UDVC and similar organizations exist to provide assistance to people in situations like Susan’s.
 They offer services including legal advocacy and advice to help people safely escape abusive situations.

-Susan’s disappearance triggered a sequence of events that have touched many lives.
+The disappearance of Susan Cox Powell triggered a sequence of events that have touched many lives.

 Law enforcement officers tasked with investigating her presumed murder worked for years in the hopes of bringing Susan home and delivering justice for her family.